 59 - 67 = Passable ~ Good at times but not consistently so.
 Still more good than bad though.

-50 - 58 = Mediocre ~ Has an equal amount of good and bad elements.
+50 - 58 = Mediocre ~ Has a balanced amount of good and bad aspects.
 Often this is the result of a show that excels in one or two areas but fails in one or two others.

-40 - 49 = Lacking ~ Has more bad than good elements, but not enough so that it can't be enjoyable or couldn't have been made into a satisfactory work under better circumstances.
+40 - 49 = Lacking ~ Has more bad than good aspects, but by a close margin.
+May still have appreciable bits, and likely could have been satisfactory under better circumstances.

-30 - 39 = Inadequate ~ Consistently bad, even if there are some decent parts to it.
-Often missing the one thing that could otherwise redeem it.
+30 - 39 = Inadequate ~ Consistently bad overall, even if there are some decent parts.
+Often completely missing the one thing that could have possibly redeemed it.

 20 - 29 = Misguided ~ Something in its core concept is flawed.
-It couldn't become good without becoming something entirely different.
+It couldn't become satisfactory without becoming something entirely different.

 10 - 19 = A Mistake ~ So heavily flawed and/or lacking that it's a struggle to watch all the way through.
-Poking at its flaws is more entertaining than what little it isn't completely bad at doing.
+Poking at its flaws is more worthwhile than anything the work managed on its own.

 0 - 9 = Unredeemable ~ It's a bad experience in its entirety - less fulfilling than watching paint dry.
 Its very existence is a flaw.